Arriving in Limon, Costa Rica

 - At one time, cacao seeds were used as currency – 80 seeds equally one Spanish coin

 - Today the currency is “colón” – named to honour Christopher Columbus

 - In 1776, coffee was introduced to Costa Rica and in the 1920’s the first coffee exports were done.
-But that was expensive, slow and difficult at the time as transportation was all done by ox carts from the central part of the country to the Pacific coast.
+But that was expensive, slow and difficult.
+At the time as transportation was all done by ox carts from the central part of the country to the Pacific coast.
 And then once at the Pacific coast, the coffee needed to be transported by water to Europe (6 months travel by boat).
-This was the major driver for the creation of the railroad from the central part to the Caribbean coast (for a much shorter ship transport to Europe).
+This was the major driver for the creation of the railroad from the central part to the Caribbean coast.
+It was then a much shorter ship transport to Europe.

-- It took 19 years to complete the railroad and is often considered to be one of the most expensive railroads in the world
+- It took 19 years to complete the railroad.
+This was often considered to be one of the most expensive railroads in the world

-- There is no army in Costa Rica – more money available to education and healthcare
+- There was no army in Costa Rica.
+This freed up money for education and healthcare

 Where should we go when we go back to Costa Rica?
 Did you see a more varied collection of animals and birds?